 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 USEPA and Center for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at: (800) 426-4791.
-Cryptosporidium ("crypto") is a microscopic organism found in rivers and streams and comes from animal wastes in the water- shed.
-When ingested by humans, it may result in a variety of gastrointestinal symptoms including diarrhea, nausea and fever.
+When ingested by humans, they may result in a variety of gastrointestinal symptoms including diarrhea, nausea and fever.
 MWD has tested for crypto in its treated water supplies for years.
 Since 1997, this organism has not been detected in either MWD's source water or treated water.